tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - False

+### Q: In "The Witness", how many lasers must be activated to get into the mountain area?
+- **Correct Answer:** 7
+- 8
+- 5
+- 12

 ### Q: In "To Love-Ru", Ren and Run are from what planet?
 - **Correct Answer:** Memorze
 - Deviluke